andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 ![\\dot{p}\_q](https://latex.codecogs.com/png.latex?%5Cdot%7Bp%7D_q "\dot{p}_q"),
 but at least it is a direct reading of the math!

-*But !!* I’d much rather write this scary Haskell than that scary math, because *ghc typechecks our math*!
+*But!!* I’d much rather write this scary Haskell than that scary math, because *ghc typechecks our math*!
 When writing out those equations, we really had no idea if we were writing it correctly, and if the matrix and vector and tensor dimensions line up.
 If it even *made sense* to multiply and transpose the quantities we had.

-But, when writing `hamilEqns`, we let GHC hold our hand for us.
+However, when writing `hamilEqns`, we let GHC *hold our hand for us*.
 If any of our math is wrong, GHC will verify it for us!
 If any dimensions don’t match up, or any transpositions don’t make sense, we’ll know!
 And if we’re ever lost, we can leave a *[typed hole](https://wiki.haskell.org/GHC/Typed_holes)* – then GHC will tell you all of the values in scope that can *fit* in that hole!

 It’s admittedly difficult to convey how helpful these sized vector types are without working through trying to implement them yourself, so feel free to give